 This trail is named after Captain Robert McDougal, who was in command of

-Heritage Trail- 3/4 mile
+Heritage Trail- 1 3/4 miles

-Opelofa Trail &Loop- 1 mile
+Opelofa Trail- 1 mile

-Opelofa is a Creek word which means "like-a-swamp."There is abundant wildlife in the wetlands this trail runs through.
+"Opelofa" is a Creek word which means "like-a-swamp."There is abundant wildlife in the wetlands this trail runs through.
 It is great for bird watching;you may see egrets, osprey, herrings, and anhinga.
-The Walnut Creek Wetlands has fish, turtles, frogs, and snakes.
-Part of the Loop Trail borders Walnut Creek which is occasionally home to beaver.
+The Walnut Creek wetlands has fish, turtles, frogs, and snakes.
+Part of the trail borders Walnut Creek which is occasionally home to beaver.

 William Bartram (1739-1823) was a well-known naturalist who traveled through this area in 1774 and 1776.
 Bartram wrote about the "Old Ocmulgee Fields" in his journal.
 This trail winds lazily through the woods on both sides of the railroad bridge, which was built in 1874 and is on the National Historic Register.
 Walking this trail, you may encounter deer, squirrels, chipmunks, lizards and many varieties of birds.

-The Southeast Mound Trail– 1/4 miles
+The Southeast Mound Trail– 1/4 mile

-This trail travels from the Southeast corner of the Trading Post site to the Southeast Mound, and then South through the woods a short way to end at the park road.
+This trail travels from the southeast corner of the Trading Post site to the Southeast Mound, and then south through the woods a short way to end at the park road.
 Little is known about this mound.
 Archaeologists believe it may have been damaged by plowing and erosion.

-The Hitchiti Village Site Trail– 1/2 miles
+The Hitchiti Village Site Trail– 1/4 mile

-Early Creek Indians (late 1600's) are believed to have occupied this area prior to the Yamassee War of 1715.This trail runs through a thickly wooded area.Wildlife you may encounter on this trail is deer, turtles, squirrels, snakes, lizards and a variety of bird species.
+This trail starts at the Trading Post Site and winds through a small area of woodland.
+Early Creek Indians (late 1600's) are believed to have occupied this area prior to the Yamassee War of 1715.
+Wildlife you may encounter on this trail are deer, turtles, squirrels, snakes, lizards and a variety of bird species.

-Corn Field Mound Trial – 1/4 miles
+Corn Field Mound Trail– 1/4 mile

-This trail is grass trail that goes past the Corn Field Mound and pre-historic trenches, and ends at the Heritage Trail.
+This trail is a grass trail that goes past the Corn Field Mound and prehistoric trenches, and ends at the Heritage Trail.
 The Corn Field Mound is believed to have originally been a ceremonial cornfield.
 Later the mound was built over the field.
-The purpose of the pre-historic trenches is unknown.It could have been used for defensive purposes or for borrow pits for mound building.
+The purpose of the prehistoric trenches is unknown; it could have been used for a fortification or for borrow pits for mound building.